 When we are thinking pessimistically we tend to see difficult events as:

-So to train ourselves to think more optimistically we need to first notice when we are becoming hooked into faulty patterns of pessimistic or negative thinking and step back.
+So to train ourselves to think more optimistically we need to first notice when we are becoming hooked into unhelpful patterns of pessimistic or negative thinking and step back.